ente-io/ente/auth/migration-guides/authy.md

 Migrating from Authy can be tiring, as you cannot export your 2FA codes through the app, meaning that you would have to reconfigure 2FA for all of your accounts for your new 2FA authenticator.
 But do not fear, as there are much simpler ways to migrate from Authy to ente!

 > [!CAUTION]
+> Under any circumstances, do **NOT** share any JSON and TXT files generated using this guide, as they contain your **unencrypted** TOTP secrets!
+>
-> There is **NO GUARANTEE** that these methods will export ALL of your codes.
+> Also, there is **NO GUARANTEE** that these methods will export ALL of your codes.
 Make sure that all your accounts have been imported successfully before deleting any codes from your Authy account!

 ---

 To export your codes from your Authy account, you can use one of these methods, or any other method you fancy that I haven't provided a guide for if you got it to work.

 # Method 1: Use Neeraj's export tool
+**Who should use this?** General users who want to save time by skipping the hard (and rather technical) parts of the process.<br><br>

 One way to export is to [use this tool by Neeraj](https://github.com/ua741/authy-export/releases/tag/v0.0.4) to simplify things and skip directly to importing to ente Authenticator.

-**Who should use this?** General users who want to save time by skipping the hard (and rather technical) parts of the process.

-## Exporting from Authy
 To export from Authy, download the tool for your specific OS, then type the following in your terminal:
 ```
 ./<binary-name> <path_to_export_file>